Code Readability: guide for writing your code jbwyatt.com

 Header: TWO components

-1. Identification: Name / Date / Class
+1. Identification: NAME! / Date / Class

 2. Purpose: Why is the page being created?
-Purpose?
-A few sentences or a paragraph here.

-2. Indent: indent the HTML and CSS to reflect the organization.
+3. Indent: Indent to reflect the organization.

 HTML blocks (< div > , < h1-h6 > , < p >) <!-- comment -->